Kotb-1/General_Bending_Solver/README.md

 The code receives loads and supports of both planes as input; then, it solves the system and generates plots for shear force, bending moment, and beam deflection.

-Main_Script.m is what you'll be editing
+Main_Script.m is what you'll be editing.

 You Only need to change

 Is, defined supports, defined loads.